awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

 available memory, and disk space remaining.
 To learn more about instance monitoring, see :ec2-ug:`Monitoring Amazon EC2 <monitoring_ec2>` in the |ec2-ug|.

-To start monitoring an instance, you must create a :aws-java-class-prev:`MonitorInstancesRequest
+To start monitoring an instance, you must create a :aws-java-class:`MonitorInstancesRequest
 <services/ec2/model/MonitorInstancesRequest>` with the ID of the instance to monitor, and pass it to
 the |ec2client|'s :methodname:`monitorInstances` method.